 Our bodies' salt levels affect our cellular activity, energy, and blood sugar levels through diet and the foods we eat.
-When inhaled the microscopic salt particles enter our nasal passages and lungs reducing inflammation and clearing mucus, positively impacting our ability to breath.
-Halotherapy has some key health benefits, many of which are centered around the respiratory system and immune system, however, salt also has many benefits for our skin and, and mental health issues.
+When inhaled the microscopic salt particles enter our nasal passages and lungs reducing inflammation and clearing mucus, positively impacting our ability to breathe.
+Halotherapy has some key health benefits, many of which are centered around the respiratory system and immune system; however, salt also has many benefits for our skin and, and mental health issues.

 Salt comes in many forms.
 The salt used at LaCURA is pure Himilayan crystal salt.
-Himalayan or Dead Sea salt is the most pure, beneficial and cleanest salt available.
-Salt in its pure form contains over 80 elements and trace elements found in our bodies and the most easily absorbed.
+Himalayan or Dead Sea salt is the most pure, beneficial, and cleanest salt available.
+Salt in its pure form contains over 80 elements and trace elements found in our bodies and are the most easily absorbed.

 Some of the Key Benefits include:

 - Reduce the need for inhalers, decongestants, and antibiotics

 - Boost immunity during flu and allergy seasons

 - Alleviate sneezing, coughing, and shortness of breath

 - Increase the resistance to respiratory tract diseases

 - Strengthen your immune system, and aids in the recovery time from colds and flu

 - Hydrate skin and improve skin conditions such as psoriasis, rashes, eczema, and acne